-Magi Nams is an award-winning nature writer, aspiring novelist, and author and indie publisher of the travel memoir trilogy Cry of the Kiwi: A Family’s New Zealand Adventure, which chronicles ten months of adventure in a land of volcanoes, giant trees and endangered flightless birds.
+Magi Nams is an award-winning nature writer, aspiring novelist, and author and indie publisher of the travel memoir trilogy Cry of the Kiwi: A Family’s New Zealand Adventure.
 She holds a B.Sc. in zoology and an M.Sc. in plant ecology and has published scientific papers, written wildlife-related material for government agencies and conservation organizations, and published dozens of magazine articles in the children's nature magazine Ranger Rick.
 She has also published poetry and has broadcast personal essays on CBC Radio.

 Books: Cry of the Kiwi trilogy: Once a Land of Birds, This Dark Sheltering Forest, Tang of the Tasman SeaPublications

 Once a Land of Birds.
 2015.
 ISBN 978-0-9937767-0-0.

 This Dark Sheltering Forest.
 2015.
 ISBN 978-0-9937767-1-7

 Tang of the Tasman Sea.
 2015.
 ISBN 978-0-9937767-2-4

 "Neat Feet."
 Ranger Rick.
 April, 2006.

 "Cool Snoozzzers."
 Ranger Rick.
 January, 2003.

 "Go, Go in the Snow."
 Ranger Rick.
 December, 2002.